 Even if you are still interested in trying to keep a koala as a pet, you won’t be able to do so—at least not legally.
 Why?
 Because koalas are a protected species.
 They are considered to be vulnerable, but according to the WWF and other sources, they may soon be endangered due to a plummeting population.

 While the general public can’t adopt a koala, there are certain instances where people may have the authority to keep a koala in captivity.
 For example, zoos may be allowed to keep koalas with the proper authority.
 People with the experience and credentials to care for koalas may also be permitted to take in orphaned, sick, or injured koalas on a temporary basis.

 Although you cannot keep a koala in your home as a pet, you can “adopt” a koala by donating to the Australian Koala Foundation.
 Your donation will help support the work of saving wild koalas from becoming endangered or extinct.

 While they are adorable, koalas would not make great pets for a few reasons.
-First of all, they are less cuddly than you think.
+They are less cuddly than you think.
 As wild animals, koalas could harm you or anyone else that tries to get close to it in self-defense.
-Secondly, it is illegal to own a koala—even in Australia—because their populations are dwindling.
+In addition, it is illegal to own a koala—even in Australia—because their populations are dwindling.
 You may not be able to bring a koala home, but you can always visit the koalas at your local zoo, or even make a donation to “adopt” a koala in the wild.

 Featured Image Credit: craig_watson, Pixabay